Earl Rose (coroner): Early life

 Rose was born in Eagle Butte, South Dakota, on September 23, 1926, to Forest—a cowboy and rodeo rider— and Lena Berghuis Rose.
 He grew up on a remote ranch 26 miles from Eagle Butte on the Cheyenne River Indian Reservation.
 Rose was reported to have ridden his horse five miles to get to school.
 According to his memoirs, he attended "one room country grade schools" before going to high school in Eagle Butte.

 In the spring of 1944, at the end of his junior year, the 17-year-old Rose dropped out of high school and enlisted in the United States Navy where he served on a submarine, the USS Sea Devil, in the Pacific theater of World War II.
-According to Rose, at the end of hostilities his boat moored in Shanghai and Tsingtao, China, and served as a "military presence" patrolling the China Seas.
+According to Rose, at the end of hostilities his boat moored in Shanghai and Qingdao, China, and served as a "military presence" patrolling the China Seas.

 He was discharged from the Navy in 1946, then attended Yankton College from which he graduated with a B.A.
 1949.
 While at Yankton, he met Marilyn Preheim, who was a medical tech student at a nearby hospital.
 The couple married in the Mennonite Church on July 28, 1951, and eventually had a son and five daughters.

 Rose studied medicine for two years at the University of South Dakota, then earned his M.D. from the University of Nebraska in 1953.
 In the mid-1950s, he interned in Denver, Colorado, worked in private practice in Lemmon, South Dakota, then completed specialty training with residencies at Baylor University Medical Center in Dallas (surgical pathology) and DePaul Hospital in St. Louis (clinical pathology).
 Rose then sub-specialized with a fellowship in forensic pathology at the Medical College of Virginia.
 He worked as a forensic pathologist in Virginia where he held the title of Deputy Chief Examiner for the Tidewater Region of Virginia.

 In June 1963, Rose moved to Dallas where he became medical examiner for the city and county of Dallas.
 According to The New York Times, he was "hired by the county to establish a scientifically valid medical examiner’s system to replace its existing system of elected lay coroners."
 While working as a medical examiner in Dallas, Rose received a law degree from Southern Methodist University.